Existence of a regular unimodular triangulation of the edge polytopes of finite graphs: Criteria for the existence of a regular unimodular triangulation

-Now suppose that $b= \{b^1, \dots, b^p\}$ satisfies the condition of Corollary 3.4 (namely $a_i>0$ for any $i$).
-For each $i$, let $E_i$ be the even closed walk of $b^i$ and $f_i>0 $ be the inequality (1) defined by $b^i$.
-We denote by the same $f_i$ the $n$-dimension vector which consists of the coefficients of the LHS of the inequality $f_i>0$.
-We note if the bridge $b^i$ is equal to an edge $e_j$, the $j$-th component $f_i[j]$ of the vector $f_i$ is $-2$ and if the other edge $e_k$ is contained in $E_i$, $f_i[k]= +1$ (resp. $-1$) if $e_k$ is odd (resp. even)-numbered edge of $E_i$.
+For each $i$, let $\Gamma_i$ be the even closed walk of $b^i$ and $f_i>0 $ be the inequality (1) defined by $b^i$.
+We denote by the same $f_i$ an $n$-dimension vector that consists of the coefficients of the left-hand side (LHS) of the inequality $f_i>0$.
+We note if the bridge $b^i$ is equal to an edge $e_j$, if the $j$th component $f_i[j]$ of the vector $f_i$ is $-2$, and if the other edge $e_k$ is contained in $\Gamma_i$, $f_i[k]= +1$ (respectively $-1$) if $e_k$ is an odd (respectively even)-numbered edge of $\Gamma_i$.
 The other components of $f_i$ are 0.